AkbariKishan/FPL/README.md

 DONE!!

-Check the output in ‘FPL_main.ipynb’ notebook.
+Check the output in ‘FPL_main.ipynb’ notebook for key insights